timescale/docs.timescale.com-content/api.md

 | `compress_after` | (INTERVAL or INTEGER) The age after which the policy job will compress chunks|

 The `compress_after` parameter should be specified differently depending on the type of the time column of the hypertable:
-- For hypertables with TIMESTAMP, TIMESTAMPTZ, and DATE time columns: the time interval should be an INTERVAL type
+- For hypertables with TIMESTAMP, TIMESTAMPTZ, and DATE time columns: the time interval should be an INTERVAL type.
 - For hypertables with integer-based timestamps: the time interval should be an integer type (this requires the [integer_now_func](#set_integer_now_func) to be set).